rabbitmq/rabbitmq-priority-queue/README.md

 arguments.
 Therefore the usual equivalence-checking that happens with arguments does not happen here:

-* You can declare a queue with `x-priorities` and then declare it again without `x-priorities`; no error will result.
+* You can declare a queue with `x-max-priority` and then declare it again without `x-max-priority`; no error will result.
-* Conversely, you can declare a queue without `x-priorities` and then declare it again with `x-priorities`; again no error will result, (but the queue will not become a priority queue).
+* Conversely, you can declare a queue without `x-max-priority` and then declare it again with `x-max-priority`; again no error will result, (but the queue will not become a priority queue).
-* You can declare a queue with an `x-priorities` argument which is not an array, or which is an array containing things which are not integers.
-The plugin will attempt to do something reasonable in this case, but it's not recommended.
+* You can declare a queue with an `x-max-priority` argument which is not an integer.
+The plugin will ignore this argument.

 # Behaviour